vavr-io/vavr/README.md

   Performs all operations in constant time.<br>
   Iterates in an unspecified sequence.<br>
 * **vavr.SequencedChampMap**<br>
-  Uses two CHAMP tries as its underlying data structure.<br>
+  Uses two CHAMP tries as its underlying data structures.<br>
   Performs all operations in amortised constant time.<br>
   Iterates in the sequence in which the entries were inserted in the map.<br>
   This class has the same design trade-offs like scala.TreeSeqMap.<br>